Board of Directors

 Beth Brockman Miller, Executive Director

 After college, Beth co-founded the PeaceWeavers, a nonprofit educational organization and community with a retreat center and organic farm in the Finger Lakes region of New York.
 She worked with this group for over 30 years to foster greater peace, well-being, and sustainable living for hundreds of individuals and families.
-During this time, Beth also helped facilitate several educational cooperatives.
+During this time, Beth also helped start and facilitate several educational cooperatives.

 Beth has been involved with Community Compact since the fall of 2021.
 In 2022, she and her husband moved to Chautauqua where, in 2023, she co-founded Chautauqua Common Grounds, a space for residents, staff, locals, and visitors to gather and connect in the off-season.
 In addition to being Executive Director, Beth is part of the management team of the Ecumenical Community of Chautauqua, an inclusive community which provides hospitality and affordable accommodations during Chautauqua's 9-week season.
 She enjoys photography and shares pictures of Chautauqua on FB and Instagram @Chq4u.